OfflineIMAP/offlineimap/docs/doc-src/API.rst

  from offlineimap import OfflineImap

-The file ``SubmittingPatches.rst`` in the source distribution documents a number of resources and conventions you may find useful.
-It will eventually be merged into the main documentation.
+The file ``HACKING.rst`` in the source distribution documents a number of resources and conventions you may find useful.
-..
-TODO: merge SubmittingPatches.rst to the main documentation

 :mod:`offlineimap` -- The OfflineImap module
 =============================================